mvw/hackerrank/Functional Programming/Interpreter and Compilers/While Language/README.md

 routine.

 ### Pass 1: Lexical Analysis
 Have a look at the code.

-It turned out useful to have a list of all tokens.
+It turned out useful for the next part to have a list of all introduced tokens.

 Testcase 1